Skip to main content

 Incentives (consensus layer)

-The auction determines the composition of the validator set for each era of the protocol.
+The auction determines the composition of the validator set for each protocol era.
 It is a "first-price" (winning bids become stakes) auction with a fixed number of spots chosen to balance security with performance (generally, the platform will run slower with more validators).
 Because rewards are proportional to the stake, we expect this competitive mechanism to provide a powerful impetus for staking as many tokens as possible.

 Runtime

-We expect to continue work on runtime resource markets, particularly gas futures (CEP #17).
+We expect to continue to work on runtime resource markets.

-Validators again play a vital role in this layer since protocol operation includes construction and validation of new blocks, consisting of deploys that change the global state, which the validators also maintain.
+Validators again play a vital role in this layer since protocol operation includes the construction and validation of new blocks, which consist of transactions that change the global state, which the validators also maintain.

 Users execute session and contract code using the platform's computational resources